Tecnativa/hr-holidays/hr_holidays_public/README.rst

 #.
 If no leave type is yet specified, then default configuration is to exclude
    public holidays.
 #.
 The number of days will be computed excluding public holidays that match the
-   selected employee, including global, country and state holidays.
+   selected employee, including global, country state and city holidays.
 #.
 If no employee is yet selected, only global holidays will be taken into
    account.

-In calendar views in HR holiday app public will be display (likes other unusual days) according the current user employee country/state.
-If not set the there is a fallback to the current company country/state to filter public holidays.
+In calendar views in HR holiday app public will be display (likes other unusual days) according the current user employee country/state/city.
+If not set the there is a fallback to the current company country/state/city to filter public holidays.

 Known issues / Roadmap
 ======================